Biobased Cyclic Carbonate Functional Resins and Polyurethane Thermosets (RFT-488)

 The technology includes the bio-based cyclic carbonate functional resins, methods of producing the resins, and curable coating compositions using the resins.

-This technology is patent pending with a US patent application and is available for licensing/partnering opportunities.
+This technology is the subject of issued US Patent No. 10,072,178 and is available for licensing/partnering opportunities.

 Henry Nowak, Technology Manager